When we want to talk about matter and its behavior in the world of the infinitely small, that of particles, we approach quantum field theory.

-The reality is not simply explained by the presence of matter, but also by the exchange and interaction between real objects and virtual objects of low energy quantum fields.
+With the notion of field, the vision of the nature of things is overwhelming, reality becomes strange and escapes our 5 main senses.
+Reality is not explained simply by the presence of matter, but also by the exchanges and interactions between real objects and virtual objects of low-energy quantum fields.

 When scientists want to see a particle, they cause collisions whose energy corresponds to the particle in question.

 | || |

-For example (see image) atmospheric pressure, air temperature, wind speed but also the rain, magnetism, gravity, radioactivity, can be represented by fields.
+For example (see image) atmospheric pressure, air temperature, wind speed but also rain, magnetism, gravity, radioactivity, can be represented by fields.

-The fields are scalar or vector.
+The fields are scalar or vectorial.